GoogleCloudPlatform/solution-acceleration-toolkit/templates/tfengine/components/cicd/README.md

     *   `CONTINUOUS_DEPLOYMENT_ENABLED`: Whether or not to enable continuous deployment of Terraform configs
     *   `TRIGGER_ENABLED`: Whether or not to enable all Cloud Build Triggers
+    *   `FAIL_ON_DELETES`: Whether to show a failed check when delete operations are found in the plan.
     *   `TERRAFORM_ROOT`: Path of the directory relative to the repo root containing the Terraform configs